sanger-tol/tolqc/tolqc-api/README.md

 - Compound/composite keys are not supported
 - Model tablenames must be plural
     - This is because the endpoint and "JSON:API Resource type" is equal to this

+It is worth noting that these limitations can be overcome by hardcoding the various classes for an endpoint, instead of inheriting from the base classes and letting them dynamically generate the details.